fpavogt/fcmaker/_sources/examples/gallery.rst.txt

 The MUSE finding charts in NOAO mode show the location of the *target* defined in the OB, the acquisition field, and the subsequent O and S fields.
 The minimum valid radius for telescope Guide Stars is 120 arcsec from any offset position.
+The crosshair marking the center of the acquisition field is only drawn for OBs using the ``MUSE_wfm-noao_acq_movetopixel`` acquisition template, to highlight the need for a fine-centering on the central object (be it the target, or a blind offset star).

 .. figure:: ./fcm_plots/MUSE_WFM_NOAO_DSS2-Red.png
     :width: 750px